3 Days in New York City for First-Timers: Great Things to Do

 Best Places to Eat in New York City

 - Bagels at Absolute: Bagels are foods you can find anywhere in the whole of New York City.
 They are also available at varying prices with standards but the Bagels of Absolute located in Broadway is your go-to option.
-The bagels are readily warm, chewy and doughy.
+The bagels are readily warm, chewy, and doughy.
 It’s the perfect bagel in the whole of New York City.
 The toppings are traditional but vary.
 The prices are also cheap compared to other restaurants.
 The line is out the door mostly during the weekends but it’s worthwhile to wait.

 - Breakfast at Buvette: the French-inspired bistro situated in the west village is chic and cozy.
 It is completely an excellent espresso with an exceptional wine list.
-Buvette is your go-to restaurants for breakfast, especially during the weekends.
+Buvette is your go-to restaurant for breakfast, especially during the weekends.
 Due to the influx of customers, hopping in for weekend brunch, it’s always crowded but the multigrain toast with smashed avocado pears and the yogurt taken with muesli and fresh berries or honey.
 It’s always a favorite.

 - Ice cream at Oddfellows: The flavors of the hipster ice cream at this joint located in Brooklyn would definitely exceed your expectations.
 The best part of Oddfellow restaurants is the freshly baked waffle cones.
 You can perceive them as soon as you walk in the door.